-Oregon election law requires all accounts of contributions and expenditures to be current not later than the seventh day after the contribution is received or expenditure is made.
+Oregon election law requires all accounts of contributions and expenditures to be current not later than seven business days after the contribution is received or expenditure is made.
 Failure to do so may subject the committee to civil penalties.

 Retention of Records